1. Vrije Universiteit Brussel (VUB) – coordinator

 IUAV is a dedicated place for teaching, specialisation and field research for design of living space and environment.
 The research group at the “Design and Planning in Complex Environments” Department guides IUAV laboratories in the field of building Information Technologies for smart cities.
 The research group has instruments and competences for the characterization of environmental aspects of cities, GIS and IT technologies for the realization of urban geo-referenced datasets to support urban policies.
 The group has relevant expertise in environmental impact assessment, urban planning, territorial information systems and urban policies development.

-IUAV develops the LOOPER platform through which data can be collected and visualized.
-It is also responsible for the Verona Urban Living Lab, in cooperation with the City of Verona and Legambiente Verona Volontariato.
+IUAV developed the LOOPER platform through which data can be collected and visualized.
+It was also responsible for the Verona Urban Living Lab, in cooperation with the City of Verona and Legambiente Verona Volontariato.

 3. University of Manchester (UoM)

-The University of Manchester is responsible for the development of implementation and monitoring frameworks for the three Urban Living Labs.
-It also coordinates the drafting of policy recommendations, and shares responsibility with S4B for the Manchester Urban Living Lab.
+The University of Manchester was responsible for the development of implementation and monitoring frameworks for the three Urban Living Labs.
+It also coordinated the drafting of policy recommendations, and shares responsibility with S4B for the Manchester Urban Living Lab.

-The implementation of the Manchester Urban Living Lab is a shared responsibility of S4B and the University of Manchester.
+The implementation of the Manchester Urban Living Lab was a shared responsibility of S4B and the University of Manchester.

 BRAL is a city movement striving to make Brussels sustainable.
 Along with its members and partners it wants to build an environmentally friendly, affordable and solidary city.
 BRAL organizes actions, lobbies, supports citizens’ initiatives and provides advice to authorities.
 BRAL exists since 1974 as a Brussels member organization which unites neighbourhood committees, Brussels activists and academics, and other organizations.
 BRAL’s main fields of expertise are environment, mobility, urban planning and participation.
 Since 2014, BRAL’s focus is on better air quality, an economy that is both green and social, and an urban development based on citizen’s participation.

-BRAL organizes the Brussels Urban Living Lab, together with MOBI.
+BRAL organized the Brussels Urban Living Lab, together with MOBI.

 6. Clicks and Links